 While the community continues to respond to the evolving situation regarding the new coronavirus and COVID-19, the Spencer Signal is collecting information about area closings, cancellations and other updates.

-As of March 27, the Iowa Department of Public Health has reported zero confirmed cases of COVID-19 in Clay County.
-One confirmed case has been reported in Dickinson County, its first.
-There have been 235 confirmed cases in Iowa and three deaths.
+As of April 10, the Iowa Department of Public Health has reported two confirmed cases of COVID-19 in Clay County.
+There have been 1,388 confirmed cases in Iowa and 31 deaths.

 Please email updates for your business or organization to Tim Weideman.